V5 User GuideLast Updated: 8/8/2025

 Subscriber Profile

-Profile Anonymization
+Profile anonymization

 The anonymization button, located at the bottom right-hand corner of the subscriber profile, removes all personally identifiable information of the subscriber and replaces them with a random string of characters.
 This can be used when you want to keep the subscriber in the database, but remove any information that can reveal their identity.
-Please note that this is ireversable and cannot be undone.

 Anonymize button